Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 ##### Adventures with Larissa Snowmane

-Larissa Snowmane is a human [[/5.
-Mechanics/Bestiary/Humanoid/Druid.md|druid]] with exceptional insight into navigating the waterways of the Mists.
-Her handsome, multilevel paddleboat _River Dancer_ provides an exciting base of operations for wayfaring adventurers.
+Larissa Snowmane is a human [[5.
+Mechanics\Bestiary\Humanoid\Druid.md|druid]] with exceptional insight into navigating the waterways of the Mists.
+Her handsome, multilevel paddleboat *River Dancer* provides an exciting base of operations for wayfaring adventurers.
 Consider the following plots when featuring Larissa Snowmane in an adventure:

-- _River Dancer_ appears when the characters desperately need to escape a domain, but the Mists make their next stop even more dangerous.
+- *River Dancer* appears when the characters desperately need to escape a domain, but the Mists make their next stop even more dangerous.
-- _River Dancer_ pulls into port with only Captain Snowmane aboard.
+- *River Dancer* pulls into port with only Captain Snowmane aboard.
 Larissa needs a crew, but she doesn't mention that her last crew died when she used the Dance of the Dead.

 #### Rudolph van Richten

-A scholar and monster hunter, Rudolph van Richten has traveled to dozens of domains, investigating reports of monstrous beings and documenting them in a series of published guides, the best known of which is _Van Richten's Guide to Vampires_.
+A scholar and monster hunter, Rudolph van Richten has traveled to dozens of domains, investigating reports of monstrous beings and documenting them in a series of published guides, the best known of which is *Van Richten's Guide to Vampires*.

 In fairer days, Rudolph lived with his wife, Ingrid, and son, Erasmus, in their family home outside Rivalis in the domain of Darkon.
 Brash and recently established as a medical doctor, Rudolph ran afoul of the Radanaviches, a family using Vistani traditions as a cover for brigandage.
 When the doctor refused to treat one of the family's mortally ill members, the group's leader, Irena Radanavich, ordered her band to kidnap Rudolph's son and then sold the young man to the vampire Baron Metus.
 Rudolph pursued the Radanaviches, shattered their criminal operation, and brought Irena to justice, but not before suffering her curse: "Live you always among monsters, and see everyone you love die beneath their claws."
 In the weeks that followed, the curse took hold.
 Before Rudolph could track down and slay Baron Metus, the vampire murdered both Ingrid and Erasmus.